 How many employees need access to company records and data, and how often?

-Offsite hard-copy record storage services, although secure, can become an inefficient time expense if either you or your employees must leave the office every day to reference a file.
+Offsite hard-copy record storage services, although secure, can become an inefficient time expense.
+Especially if either you or your employees must leave the office every day to reference a file.

 As you can see, record storage and management has certainly adapted and evolved to provide business owners additional options over the years, but no matter whether a corporate mammoth, or a small family-owned company, all businesses need to consider their own storage needs to find what works for them.